How To Name Anything

 the naming process

-1. Start by looking at your target audience.
+1. Start by looking at your audience.

 These are the people who have a problem you’re solving.